-A new episode (and rewrite) of Another World is here.
+A new episode of Another World has arrived.

 In other news

-Ms. Gloria Pettigrew’s new book, FROM ROUGH TO REFINED, is receiving critical acclaim.
-The North Rompshire School of Manners will be offering new courses this spring.
+Ms. Pettigrew, the headmistress of the North Rompshire School of Manners, has published her first book.
+Slow Etiquette is receiving critical acclaim from booksellers as far away as Dampford and Nitwittington-on-Thames.
+The school will be offering additional courses this spring.
 New offerings include table manners with a module on lemon squeezing, elegant fainting, and sofa etiquette.

 Outsider Daisy Plonk is Little Pillock’s new ladies’ egg-and-spoon-race champion, beating four-time ex-champion Marion Thumpington-Wallop.
 Special mention to six-year-old Clare Bing, winner of Keeping Still Sitting in a Chair event with a record time of 2 ½ minutes without wriggling.
 Bert Blog, the current Warmsley Valley Police talent scout and coach for the force’s standing-still team, took note.